carnageiron/raytracing/README.md

 ## Configuration

-You can adjust various settings in the `main.rs` file, such as image dimensions, camera properties, and scene setup.
+You can adjust various settings in the `main.cc` file, such as image dimensions, camera properties, and scene setup.

 ## Contributing